linusjuni/word-select-fixer/README.md

 No configuration or additional steps required.

+## Development

+### Build Scripts

+- `npm run build` - Compile TypeScript and copy files to dist/
+- `npm run watch` - Watch for changes and recompile
+- `npm run clean` - Remove dist folder

+### Local Development

+1. Make changes to TypeScript files in `src/`
+2. Run `npm run build` to compile
+3. Go to `chrome://extensions/`
+4. Click the refresh icon on the extension card
+5. Test on any webpage

 ## Browser Compatibility

 - Chrome (Manifest V3)
 - Edge (Chromium-based)
 - Brave
 - Other Chromium-based browsers

-## Development

-### Local Development

-1. Make changes to the code
-2. Go to `chrome://extensions/`
-3. Click the refresh icon on the extension card
-4. Test on any webpage

 ## Privacy